 - 2TR in place of an actual course number, e.g., HIST-2TR.
 This means that lower division History credits have been awarded.

 - 3TR in place of an actual course number, e.g., ARTST-3TR.
 This means that upper division Art Studio credits have been awarded.

-- The prefix "GE" stands for General Education and is used when no specific department prefix applies, e.g. "GE-2TR,GE-3TR"
+- The prefix "GE" stands for General Education and is used when no specific department prefix applies, e.g. "GE-2TR" or "GE-3TR".

-Pacific accepts the Associate of Arts Oregon Transfer (AAOT) degree as satisfying university core requirements with the provision that a student must meet Pacific's Foreign Language and Cornerstone core requirements.
+Pacific accepts the Associate of Arts Oregon Transfer (AAOT) degree as satisfying Bachelor or Arts or Bachelor of Science core requirements with the provision that a student must meet the Foreign Language and Cornerstone core requirements.
 Pacific also accepts the Washington, California, and Hawai'i state equivalent of the Associate of Arts Oregon Transfer degree with similar, but slightly different, provisions.
 Questions about applying transfer courses to a specific major may be referred to a department chair for evaluation.
-For Financial Aid purposes only, these students are awarded aid based upon junior standing.

 Pacific has articulation agreements with a number of local colleges and universities.
 Click for more information.

 Students seeking credit from international institutions must provide an official credential evaluation in English from a Pacific-approved credential evaluation service.

 Official transfer equivalency reports are based on official transfer transcripts and generated through the Registrar's Office at the time a student is admitted.
 Please contact the Admissions Office for further information.